PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

   An object that contains everything about the current query.
   This object has the following attributes:

+  .. attribute:: DNSQuestion.addPaddingToResponse

+      .. versionadded:: 4.5.0

+      Whether the response will get EDNS Padding.
+See :ref:`setting-edns-padding-from` and :ref:`setting-edns-padding-mode`.

   .. attribute:: DNSQuestion.extendedErrorCode

       .. versionadded:: 4.5.0